 I provide compassionate, focused, trauma informed and attachment based emotionally focused individual therapy to regulate and heal your hurt and create secure attachments- with yourself and others.

-My clients walk away from me with more confidence, more clarity of who they are and what they need, more deeply attached in healthy relationships, with more ease and balance in life, more able to face life’s challenges and with a sense of possibility and hope.
+My clients walk away from me with more confidence, more clarity of who they are and what they need, more deeply attached in healthy relationships, with more ease and balance in life, with a sense of possibility and hope and more able to face life’s challenges.

 Vulnerability is a part of life- fear, overwhelm, sadness, grief, anger, stress.
 And we all do things to try to cope with this vulnerability.